Prince Harry returns to UK to be at King Charles’ side, in rare moment of unity amid family rift | KRDO

 London (CNN) — Prince Harry has flown back to the United Kingdom to see his father, according to media reports, after the shock announcement on Monday from Buckingham Palace that King Charles III has cancer.

 The Duke of Sussex was photographed being driven into the gates of Clarence House, the King’s London residence, at around 2.45 p.m.
 (9.45 a.m.
 ET).
 Harry was seen in the photograph seated in the back of a black SUV.
-Harry flew from Los Angeles to London overnight landing at about 12.30 p.m., British media reported.
+Harry took an 11-hour flight from Los Angeles to London overnight landing at about 12.30 p.m., British media reported.

+The reunion didn’t appear to last long – around 45 minutes – with King Charles and Queen Camilla departing London for his country estate in Sandringham by helicopter shortly afterwards.

-Harry’s return has sparked speculation of reconciliation with his family, after years of estrangement.
+The brief father-son meeting has sparked speculation of reconciliation between Harry and his family, after years of estrangement.
 However, a royal source said there were no plans for Harry to meet his brother Prince William while he’s in London.

 It was revealed on Monday evening that Charles, 75, was recently diagnosed while being treated separately for an enlarged prostate.
 A royal source told CNN that the form of cancer detected was not prostate cancer, but did not specify further.